BrainImaging/brics-docs/docs/admin/user.md

 A field that specifies whether the user should be a BrICS administrator.
 By default, this should be set to **False**; for developers and project leads, this should be set to **True**.

 ### project_list
 This field is a list of projects the user should have access to.
-Select **Add Item** for each project
+Select **Add Item** for each project the user should have access to.
+For each project, you will need to type in the **project_id** (see [Project Management](project/) for more info on this field).
+If you start typing in a project_id, an autocomplete field will popup.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5MTM3OTQ5MiwxMTM4Njg0MTcwXX0=
+eyJoaXN0b3J5IjpbNDI5OTQxMjEzLDExMzg2ODQxNzBdfQ==
 -->